Instantly Clean Messy Data with the TRIM Function in Excel

-TRIM removes extra spaces from text, except for single spaces between words.
-This means it:
+TRIM removes all extra spaces from text — except single spaces between words.
+It ensures your data is formatted correctly for lookups, analytics, and dashboards.

 Syntax: